 I am a big sci-fi fan and among all the sci-fi movies, I think Minority Report (2002) is the best.
 Not Star Wars, Star Trek or even Blade Runner but Minority Report.
 The movie was directed by Steven Spielberg and had Tom Cruise playing the lead character.
 It was based on the story by famous sci-fi writer, Philip K. Dick.

-This is a movie which I use as an example in a number of marketing modules which I teach.
+This is a movie that I use as an example in a number of marketing modules that I teach.
 It is amazing because so many of the things predicted in the story/ movie have actually come true.

 1. Predicting crime before it happens